 - Environmental and social impact assessment methodologies and practices;

-- Professional practice, including team work, impact assessment report writing and evaluating quality of impact assessment reports;
+- Professional practice, including team work, impact assessment report writing and evaluating the quality of impact assessment reports;

 - Issues and critiques relating to the theory and practice of impact assessment, environmental impact statements and public participation;